 Chapter 23 - The Puppies

 When I was six, long before the tanks rolled into Prague, our dog Dama had pups.
 They were small and soft and warm and wiggly.
 Lenka and I spent hours by Dama’s basket, snuggling the pups.
 There were seven, each with different markings, different personalities.
 One had floppy black ears, and another had spots all over her nose.
-The smallest one couldn’t stop pouncing on her siblings.
+The smallest one liked to pounce on her siblings.

 We couldn’t keep eight dogs in our apartment.
 Mama and Papa said we could keep one.
 Then came the day we had to give them up.
 Lenka went about it systematically, cuddling one pup and then the next to decide which she liked best.
 But I froze.
 Couldn’t touch them.
 Could barely look at them.
 If I loved them even more, it would be harder to say goodbye.